wso2/docs-mi/en/docs/get-started/development-kickstart.md

 ### Invoke the Healthcare service

 Use a REST client of your choice to send a request to the integration service.
-In this tutorial we are using cURL.
+In this tutorial we are using curl.

-1. Install and set up [cURL](https://curl.haxx.se/) as your REST client.
+1. Install and set up [curl](https://curl.haxx.se/) as your REST client.
 2. Open a terminal and execute the following curl command to invoke the service:

     ```bash